Chhatrapati Shivaji Terminus: Renaming

 The station has been renamed several times.
-It was built to replace Bori Bunder, the terminus of the Great Indian Peninsula Railway from 1853 to 1888, and was named Victoria Terminus to commemorate the Golden Jubilee of Queen Victoria.
-In 1996, the station was renamed to Chhatrapati Shivaji Terminus in honour of Emperor Chhatrapati Shivaji, founder of the Maratha Empire.
+It was built to replace Bori Bunder, the terminus of the Great Indian Peninsula Railway from 1853 to 1888 and was named Victoria Terminus to commemorate the Golden Jubilee of Queen Victoria.
+In 1996, the station was renamed to Chhatrapati Shivaji Terminus in honour of Shivaji, the founder and first Chhatrapati of the Maratha Empire.

 In December 2016, the Fadnavis Ministry passed a resolution to change the name to Chhatrapati Shivaji Maharaj Terminus in the Maharashtra Assembly and in May 2017, the home ministry officially sent a letter to the state government denoting the name change, following which the station was yet again renamed as the Chhatrapati Shivaji Maharaj Terminus.
 However, both the former names "VT" as well as "CST" along with the current name "CSMT" are popularly used.

 2008 Mumbai attacks

-On 26 November 2008, two terrorists entered the passenger hall of the CST, opened fire and threw grenades at people.
+On 26 November 2008, two Pakistani terrorists entered the passenger hall of CSMT, opened fire and threw grenades at people.
 The terrorists were armed with AK-47 rifles.
 One of the terrorists, Ajmal Kasab, was later caught alive by the police and identified by eyewitnesses.
 The others did not survive.
 The attacks began around 21:30 when the two men entered the passenger hall and opened fire, The attackers killed 58 people and injured 104 others, their assault ending at about 22:45 after they exited the station via the North FOB towards the west to Cama hospital back entrance.
 The CCTV evidence was used to identify and indict Kasab.
 In 2010, Kasab was sentenced to death for his role in the attack, and in 2012 he was hanged.

 Structure

-The station building is designed in the High Victorian Gothic style of architecture.
-The building exhibits a fusion of influences from Victorian Italianate Gothic Revival architecture and classical Indian architecture.
-The skyline, turrets, pointed arches, and eccentric ground plan are close to classical Indian palace architecture.
-Externally, the wood carving, tiles, ornamental iron and brass railings, grills for the ticket offices, the balustrades for the grand staircases and other ornaments were the work of students at the Sir Jamsetjee Jeejebhoy School of Art.
-The station stands as an example of 19th-century railway architectural marvels for its advanced structural and technical solutions.
-The CSMT was constructed using a high level of engineering both in terms of railway and civil engineering.
-It is one of the first and finest products of the use of industrial technology, merged with the Gothic Revival style in India.
-The centrally domed office structure has a 330-foot-long platform connected to a 1,200-foot-long train shed, and its outline provides the skeleton plan for the building.
-CSMT's dome of dovetailed ribs, built without centering, was considered as a novel achievement of the era.